 The first and best remedy for the spritz is exercising your pelvic floor muscles by doing so-called Kegel exercises.
 When you do your Kegels, you flex your pelvic muscles just like you would flex your abs in the gym.
 While studies show that Kegel exercises definitely work, it takes time and effort to rebuild your pelvic muscles just like it takes time and effort to rebuild your abs in the gym.
 So be persistent in your exercises and in the meantime prepare yourself to experience the spritz in the first months after your baby is born.
 The best way to do so, is by stocking up on pads and liners which are available from all major brands.

 The next step is to make sure you have the most comfortable and effective way to keep these pads in place and protect your clothing.
 After all, any absorbent pad is only as good as the panty that keeps it in place.
 All the more reason to make sure you take enough maternity panties home when you are discharged from the hospital.
-And if you didn’t – or if your hospital still uses those ugly, uncomfortable “fishnet” style mesh panties - you can now order the most comfortable and reliable fixation panties on the market in a handy 2-pack from both our AltroCare Online Shop and from Amazon.
+And if you didn’t – or if your hospital still uses those ugly, uncomfortable “fishnet” style mesh panties - you can now order the most comfortable and reliable fixation panties on the market in a handy 5-pack from Amazon.